ancient-military-history

 Development of Heavy Cavalry

-Over time, auxiliary cavalry evolved to meet new threats.
-By the 2nd century AD, the Romans adopted heavier cavalry inspired by Eastern enemies.
-Units like cataphractarii and clibanarii emerged, using full-body armor for shock impact.
-These specialized units were often recruited from regions like Thrace and Syria.
-The development of heavy cavalry reflected the Roman ability to adapt tactics based on experience, incorporating auxiliary traditions into mainstream Roman military doctrine.
+By the 2nd century AD, the Romans adopted heavier cavalry inspired by Eastern foes.
+Units like cataphractarii and clibanarii wore full-body armour (including horse armour) for shock impact.
+Recruited from regions like Thrace and Syria, these units were used to break enemy lines.
+This evolution reflected Roman adaptability, incorporating auxiliary traditions into mainstream doctrine.

 Specialist Roles